ccharon/netdrive/README.md

 # mTCP NetDrive Gentoo Repository

+### NOTE
-## NOTE: The ebuilds work fine, user, group, systemd service and so on ... but the service registers on ipv6 only on my machines so this is rather useless at the moment :P ...
-I am looking into the issue.
+The service registers on ipv6 only on my machines so this is rather useless at the moment :P. I wrote a mail to M. Brutman and he provided me with a testing version that fixes the behavior.
+Once a new released version is available I will update the ebuild and it should work.

 Provides a Gentoo Ebuild Repository for brutman mTCP NetDrive